Open-Systems-Pharmacology/Workflows/.github/actions/setup-qualification-environment/README.md

 # Setup Qualification Environment

-Install OSPSuite tools and Qualification Framework based on csv file input
+Install OSPSuite tools and Qualification Framework based on csv file input.

+Note that this action also installs `Pandoc` and `chromehtml2pdf` allowing conversion of the reports into pdf.

 ## Usage